quicwg/base-drafts/draft-ietf-quic-transport.md

 For servers, packets that aren't associated with a connection potentially create a new connection.
 However, only packets that use the long packet header and that are at least the minimum size defined for the protocol version can be initial packets.
-Unless the server is buffering 0-RTT packets, a server MUST discard packets with a short header or packets that are smaller than the smallest minimum size for any version that the server supports.
+Unless the server is buffering 0-RTT packets, a server MAY discard packets with a short header or packets that are smaller than the smallest minimum size for any version that the server supports.
 A server that discards a packet that cannot be associated with a connection MAY also generate